Disclosure: Links to other sites may be affiliate links that generate us a small commission at no extra cost to you.

 I also found a few contractors from Upwork who do transcription well, but are much slower (1 day) which is okay when it is not time-sensitive, but you have to hunt for them because they get a lot of work from around the world.

 In 2018, I started using Temi to get transcripts from my audio recordings within a few minutes.
 Yes, that’s right…transcripts in minutes, not hours nor days.
 Faster and less expensive.
 Game changer!
 A 16-minute audio file gets transcribed in less than half that time thanks to machine-generated transcription which seems to improve every time I use it.
 Temi costs a fraction of the price of human-generated transcription.
-Accuracy is very close to human-generated transcription, however, I review every transcript I get back from humans or machines since there are specific words and context that most would miss if I did not.
+Accuracy is very close to human-generated transcription, however, I review every transcript I get back from humans or machines since there are specific words and contexts that most would miss if I did not.

 In March 2020, I started using Otter.ai to get transcripts of my audio recordings for podcasts and new book projects within a few minutes of getting audio.
 The tiered plans makes it easy to for teams to collaborate if you have external contractors reviewing the text against the audio for you.
 I hire a contractor on Upwork to do this overnight for a few transcripts at a time which me saves the hours of doing it myself.